 Maintenance and Care

-A key routine task for maintaining the underfloor heating system is a regular system check.
-This should be part of your regular maintenance schedule.
-Ensure that the pipes and heating system are functioning properly.
-Check for leaks or temperature drops during maintenance to prevent future issues.
+A key routine task is a regular system check as part of your maintenance schedule.
+Ensure the pipes and heating system are functioning properly, and check for leaks or temperature drops to prevent future issues.
+Choosing piping that meets ISO and DIN standards ensures long-term durability and high performance across both residential and commercial projects.
+You can consider Legom’s floor heating pipes, making them a smart investment for any building project.